kutumovg/forum-final/README.md

 # Forum Final
+Forum is a web-based forum designed to facilitate user communication, enable categorization of posts, allow users to like and dislike posts and comments, and provide filtering options for posts.
+It supports user registration, post creation, comments, likes, categories, and notifications.
+The project includes a role system (admin, moderator, user) and spam protection.
-This project contains all side projects: security, moderation, image-upload, authentication, audit and advanced-features.
+This project contains all side projects of initial Forum project: security, moderation, image-upload, authentication, audit and advanced-features.
+The project is integrated with a CI/CD pipeline for automated builds and deployments.
+It is hosted on AWS and available at https://forum.qarjy.kz.

 ## Objectives